phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 859128
+#Number of Trump Tweets: 859640
-#Number of Clinton Tweets: 566900
+#Number of Clinton Tweets: 567147
-#Number of Sanders Tweets: 234961
+#Number of Sanders Tweets: 235087
-#Number of Rubio Tweets: 228914
+#Number of Rubio Tweets: 229033
-#Number of Carson Tweets: 144669
-#Number of Bush Tweets: 99943
+#Number of Bush Tweets: 100019
 #Total Number of Tweets:
+#Number of Carson Tweets:
 ---